 After a brief respite in July, equity markets resumed its march to the abyss for the rest of the third quarter of 2022.
-It appeared investors only had themselves to blame as the equity markets appeared to have gotten ahead of itself on hopes that the end of the monetary tightening cycle was just around the corner, only for Jerome Powell's hawkish statements and stubborn US inflation data to put to rest any lingering wishful thinking of a 'Fed Pivot'.
+It appears investors only had themselves to blame as the equity markets appeared to have gotten ahead of itself on hopes that the end of the monetary tightening cycle is just around the corner, only for Jerome Powell's hawkish statements and stubborn United States (US) inflation data to put to rest any lingering wishful thinking of a 'Fed Pivot'.